google/jetpack-camera-app/README.md

 git config core.hooksPath scripts/git-hooks
 ```

-This command configures Git to use the hooks located in the `scripts/git-hooks/` directory for this
+This command tells Git to use the hooks located in the `scripts/git-hooks/` directory for this
 repository only.
 It will not affect your other Git projects.
+After running the command, the hook
+will automatically run every time you push.

 ### Bypassing the Hook